Rough Draft – TEDx

 I was laying in bed on a Saturday night back in 2018.
 This was during a time when I was deep in hole of emotional and mental burnout.
 And I was laying there, haunted by my never-ending to-do list.
 Driven by an insidious feeling that, no matter what I did or didn’t do, I was never doing enough.

 I turned on Saturday Night Live and the comedian John Mulaney was hosting.
-And in his opening monologue, he said something that shook me.
+And in his opening monologue, he said something that shook me to the core.
 He said:

 “Everything moves too fast now.
 The world is run by computers.
 The world is run by robots.
 And sometimes they ask us if we’re robots.
 Just cause we’re trying to log on and look at our own stuff.
 You spend a lot of time telling robots you’re not a robot.
 Think about that for a second.”

-It was at that moment that I made an important realization: That for every step technology takes toward becoming more human-like in behavior, we seem to take a step to meet it halfway.
+It was at that moment that I made a life changing realization: That for every step technology takes toward becoming more human-like in behavior, we seem to take a step to meet it halfway.

 Technology was supposed to set us free, and yet, many of us have chosen to imitate it.